MicrosoftDocs/learn/learn-pr/azure/monitor-vm-performance-using-logs-insights/includes/4-build-log-queries-using-kusto.md

 In the results pane at the bottom of logs, you will see some of the following fields in the screenshot: TimeGenerated [UTC], SourceComputerId, ComputerIP, Computer, Category, OSType, and so on.
 Each of these columns is a data point you can filter on.

-The tabular operators can be applied to help the query return more relevant and detailed information.
+The tabular operators can be applied to help the query return more relevant and specific information you wish to examine.
 Recall that tabular operators help you filter upon extracted data.
 The results received from Heartbeat seem to be a lot in this example and you know from the previous module that there are only two virtual machines reporting to the Log Analytics workspace.
 In order to make sure there are only two virtual machines reporting to the workspace, let's add the distinct operator to this query.

 :::image type="content" source="../media/4-distinct-operator.png" alt-text="Screen shot showcasing Heartbeat query with the pipe and a distinct Computer listed.":::